IamIsPra/extract-emojis/README.md

 ```

 Found a bug?
-Open an issues. :bug:
+Open an issue. :bug:

 Thanks! :heart: